San Francisco EMT Classes

 Emergency Medical Technician Career Certificate

 In only eight units, students can earn this career certificate for emergency medical technicians.
-The program is a mixture of 96 lecture hours and 96 laboratory hours.
-Then, there are 20 hours that students have to fulfill by earning hands-on experience.
-Out of those 20 hours, 12 are spent with an ambulance company and the other eight are with an emergency department.
+The program is a mixture of 96-108 lecture hours and 96-108 laboratory hours.
+Then, there are 16-18 hours that students have to fulfill by earning hands-on experience.
 Operational and technical aspects of EMT work are covered in this program.
-Students who complete the program meet the national and state requirements for EMT-B certification.
+Students who complete the program meet the national and state requirements for EMT certification.

 The instructors at Merritt College that are a part of the EMT Basic Training Program have received approval from the State Fire Marshal.